Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Introduction

-This paper aims to overcome this limitation.
-We present a method to compute the nonlinear responses that can also be applied to the models where the action in the gravity dual is neither the DBI type nor the NG type.
-We find that a particular behavior of the solutions to the equations of motion is the signal for physical solutions.
+With the above motivations in mind, we present a new method to compute the nonlinear responses for the models without the square-root structure in the action.
+In this paper, we focus on the models where the action contains only the derivative of the fields, such as the field-strength of the bulk gauge field, but not the field without the derivative.

+We find that a characteristic behavior of the solutions to the equations of motion is the signal for physical regular solutions.
 We call this behavior a ``patchwork phenomenon.''
-We propose two simultaneous equations associated with the patchwork phenomenon as a condition for the physical solution from which we obtain the nonlinear conductivity.
-The same method can be applied to the computation of nonlinear friction constant.
+We propose two simultaneous equations associated with the patchwork phenomenon as a condition for the physical regular solution from which we obtain the nonlinear responses.
 We believe that our approach provides a general treatment applicable to a broader range of systems.